Biotechnology (Master of Science)

 The field of biotechnology is growing, and so are the opportunities in this industry.
 There are more than 1,500 biotech companies in the United States and many of them are located here in Georgia.
 The professors teach classes in high-tech laboratories and offer hands-on assistance.
 Students have the opportunity to develop grant proposals with faculty members and to present their research findings at professional seminars and conferences.

-The Master of Science (M.S.) in Animal Science offers specialization in:
+The Master of Science (M.S.) in Biotechnology offers thesis research in:

 - Plant Biotechnology